earthsong

 theoceanofmilk.com

-Saraswati (സരസ്വതി | they/them) lives on unceded Ohlone land in California.
-They are a certified meditation teacher and are training as a board-certified Buddhist chaplain and a Somatic Experiencing Practitioner®.
+Saraswati is a certified meditation teacher who provides chaplaincy services at Elmwood Jail in the Men’s Mental Health Unit.
+They are training as a board-certified Buddhist chaplain and Somatic Experiencing Practitioner®.

 Their approach moves like a river—drawing from their magical faith tradition, traditional medicine, psychological and somatic practices, and a trauma- and carnage-informed perspective.
 Rooted in ritual and grounded in earth practices, Saraswati’s work moves in dialogue with Eastern and Western lineages, the seen and the unseen, tending both the wounded personal psyche and the divided collective body.
 Through their ancestors, they receive support from earth, water, and fire, working to heal ancestral wounds and foster healing across differences.